Churches do a lot of great things, but very often people don’t even know about it.

-This is why churches need to think about how to make people aware of what they do and build their church brand.
+This is why churches need to think about making people aware of what they do and building their church brand.

 The challenge becomes getting up to speed on the latest technologies and using them as communication tools.

-There are many tools available that will help you build your brand but the first step is creating a look and feel for your church that can be communicated through several different tools.
+There are many tools available that will help you build your brand, but the first step is creating a look and feel for your church that can be communicated through several different tools.

 6 Tools to Help Build Your Church Brand

 1. Church Logo

 Your church logo communicates a lot about your church.

 If you don’t have an official church logo or your logo needs to be updated, there are many ways to give your logo a face-lift – without breaking the bank.

 If you’ve never used Fiverr, it is a great website that provides lots of great services starting at as little as 5 bucks!